kubeflow/website/content/en/docs/distributions/aws/component-guides/pipeline.md

 client.list_experiments(namespace=namespace)
 ```

-If you want to set up application load balancing (ALB) with Dex, see [Connect to Your Kubeflow Cluster](https://github.com/awslabs/kubeflow-manifests/tree/v1.3-branch/distributions/aws/examples/vanilla#connect-to-your-kubeflow-cluster) and use the ALB address as the Kubeflow Endpoint.
+If you want to set up application load balancing (ALB) with Dex, see [Exposing Kubeflow over Load Balancer](https://github.com/awslabs/kubeflow-manifests/tree/v1.3-branch/distributions/aws/examples/vanilla#exposing-kubeflow-over-load-balancer) and use the ALB address as the Kubeflow Endpoint.

 To do programmatic authentication with Dex, refer to the following comments under [issue #140](https://github.com/kubeflow/kfctl/issues/140) in the `kfctl` repository: [#140 (comment)](https://github.com/kubeflow/kfctl/issues/140#issuecomment-578837304) and [#140 (comment)](https://github.com/kubeflow/kfctl/issues/140#issuecomment-719894529).